valeIT/valeIT.github.io/_posts/2019-11-09-view-model-repository.md

 1. Note how the view model doesn't know about the formatter, it gets told what formatter to use.

 Usually people using MVVM put all the logic inside the viewModel.
 I strongly disagree.
-The viewModel should be dumb, as the model, the should only know how to configure themselves.
-They can have helper methods, but they should not communicate directly to databases or initiate networking calls.
+The viewModel should be dumb, as the model.
+They should only know how to configure themselves.
+Model and viewModel can have helper methods, but should not communicate directly to databases or initiate networking calls that's the responsibility of another object.

 ### Repository

-For those we need another object.
-We will call it Repository, but you can call it however you want.
+We will call this object Repository, but the naming scheme is not really important.
 Names are just there to make it clear to others what the purpose of an object is so if we use known conventions more people will be able to understand it without having to dive into the code.

+The Repository takes care of connecting your application to the outside world (be it the filesystem or an API), acting as the middleman.

 ```
 class AmountRepository {